muratkeremozcan/books/aws/Burning-Monk/yans-blog-posts.md

    ![Image description](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/prnfc0ixxmwi9b7kjq82.png)

-The article emphasizes the importance of these methods in managing concurrency in serverless applications, as improper management can lead to issues such as function throttling or improper order of event processing.
+Yan emphasizes the importance of these methods in managing concurrency in serverless applications, as improper management can lead to issues such as function throttling or improper order of event processing.

 **Dynamic concurrency control in serverless applications**